KasparEtter/ef1p/pages/email/email.md

   but has [much better properties](#desirable-properties-of-authentication-mechanisms).
   Unfortunately, it's not widely used so I didn't bother to implement it in the above tool.
-  In my opinion, all weaker [password-based authentication mechanisms](#password-based-authentication-mechanisms) should be replaced with `SCRAM` (or another, similarly secure mechanism).
+  In my opinion, all weaker [password-based authentication mechanisms](#password-based-authentication-mechanisms) should be replaced with `SCRAM` or another, similarly secure mechanism.
   Therefore, it also deserves its [own box](#salted-challenge-response-authentication-mechanism).

 Please note that the tool hides the password in the input field but unless you use `CRAM-MD5`,